-Quociente - Premiered in April of 2012 by Greg Beyer and the NIU Bau House in Dekalb, IL.
+Quociente (2011) – Premiered in April of 2012 by Greg Beyer and the NIU Bau House in Dekalb, IL.
 Written for six berimbaus, this work is constructed of linear polyrhythms resolving to their representative intervals.
 For example, an interval of a perfect 5th is a rhythmic relationship of three to two.
 In Quociente, this may be heard by two berimbauistas performing a rhythm of 3:2 that lands on a perfect 5th – as the rhythm cycles back around.
 The piece layers this idea throughout and uses much more complicated rhythmic and intervallic relationships, which equals fun.
 Read more here.

-Music for Botany - Premiered in December of 2011 in Tempe, AZ.
-Written for maracas, caxixí, and pre-recorded audio, this is an original work of mine and part of an ongoing project to develop music of a granular synthesis (electronic and acoustic, of course).
+Music for Botany (2010, published 2014) – Premiered in December of 2011 in Tempe, AZ.
+It is now published and available from Bachovich Music Publications.
+Written for maracas, caxixí, and pre-recorded audio, this is an original work of mine and part of a project to place folkloric instruments in a contemporary musical idiom.
 As the name may imply, it is modeled after Steve Reich’s Music for Pieces of Wood.
 Read my notes from the score and my doctoral thesis excerpt to understand the relationship to Reich’s work while maintaining musical styles of Venezuela.
-Please don’t hesitate to contact me if you wish to perform this piece.
-I’ll gladly send you a copy of the score along with the audio accompaniment file.
-I also have written out an ensemble version (1 pair of maracas and 4 pairs of caxixí) if you prefer a chamber setting.
+This work was included as part of the PASIC 2013 Listening Room in Indianapolis and now has been added to the PASIC Archives.
+It also exists as a solo version and an ensemble version (1 pair of maracas and 4 pairs of caxixí) if you prefer a chamber setting.
+As requested, I made an explanation video to help understand how to play the caxixí and maraca parts.
+You can find the video below.
+If you have any more questions about this piece and/or the techniques required for playing these instruments, please contact me and I’ll do my best to help.
 Listen below and read more here.

-Traveling Music for Quartet, No. 2 - Another three movement piece with similar compositional ideas from Quartet No. 1.
+Traveling Music for Quartet, No. 2 (2005) 9’30” – Another three movement piece with similar compositional ideas from Quartet No. 1.
 The work is for Oboe, Bassoon, Viola, and Cello.
-9’30″ (2005)

-Aurora Borealis - This work is for string orchestra (quartet + double bass) and was inspired by the Polish composer, Wojcieck Kilar’s Orawa.
-8’40″ (2004)
+Aurora Borealis (2004) 8’40” – This work is for string orchestra (quartet + double bass) and was inspired by the Polish composer, Wojcieck Kilar’s Orawa.

-Traveling Music for Quartet, No. 1 - This three movement piece grew out of a composition assignment I had during my first year in college.
+Traveling Music for Quartet, No. 1 (2003) 8’30” – This three movement piece grew out of a composition assignment I had during my first year in college.
 The work is for Soprano Saxophone, French Horn, Bassoon, and Double Bass.
 I originally was experimenting with the timbres of the three wind instruments: brass, single reed, and double reed.
 But after several years of tweaking and more tweaking, I’ve decided that substituting an oboe for the soprano sax is completely fine with me…